dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/api-general.rst

 ---------------

 Every request to API V1 includes ``v1`` as a path segment, e.g. ``http://www.knora.org/v1/resources/http%3A%2F%2Fdata.knora.org%2Fc5058f3a``.
-Accordingly requests to another version of the API will require another path segment.
+Accordingly, requests to another version of the API will require another path segment.

 Knora API Response Format
 -------------------------
 In case an API request could be handled successfully, Knora responds with a 200 HTTP status code.
 The actual answer from Knora (the representation of the requested resource or information about the executed API operation) is sent in the HTTP body, encoded as JSON (using UTF-8).
 In this JSON, an API specific status code is sent (member ``status``).

+The JSON formats are formally defined as TypeScript interfaces  (located in ``salsah/src/typescript_interfaces``).
+Build the HTML documentation of these interfaces by executing ``make jsonformat`` (see ``docs/Readme.md`` for further instructions).

 Authentication